larry0x/cosmos-sdk-historical-query/README.md

 # cosmos-sdk-historical-query

-Sample code for querying a Cosmos chain at a historical block height, in Rust, Go, and JavaScript.
+Sample code for querying a Cosmos chain at a historical block height, in four languages:

+- Rust
+- Go
+- JavaScript
+- Bash

 In addition, the example persented here is a paginated query, meaning it may take more than one query to retrieve the full result.
 We show how to do this using a loop.